farmera/sare_grant/study_methods.md

-Whether one uses a kite, a balloon, a drone, or a pidgeon, once the images have been taken and the craft returned safely to ground, all images must be gathered and 'stitched' together to create a final representation of the area of interest.
+Whether one uses a kite, a balloon, a drone, or a pidgeon, once the images have been taken and the craft returned safely to ground, all images must be gathered and 'stitched' to create a final representation of the area.

 __Figure 3__ shows the result of stitching a dozen or so images from a balloon flight.
 This task is commonly performed by software but here an application provided by the citizen science group